October 31, 2012

-Dorothy Dickson and others withdraw their nomination of Rumsey for SP 2000, fearing that any designation might prove more of a threat even than the RID.
+Dorothy Dickson (AWA) and others withdraw their nomination of Rumsey for SP 2000, fearing that any designation might prove more of a threat even than the RID.

 Spring: AWA is NOT invited to a negotiation among RID government participants regarding phase out.
 Minerals Division, the only opponent to a sunset clause, prevails.
 AWA requests reasons for the Mineral Division’s rejection of the phase-out option (letter 31 May 1993) but there is no response.
-According to Cheryl Bradley’s assessment of the RID, only 41 of 232 quarter sections in Rumsey will be subject to no surface access addendum.
+According to AWA’s assessment of the RID, only 41 of 232 quarter sections in Rumsey will be subject to the no surface access addendum.

 Gulf Canada proposes a coalbed methane project in the Fenn-Big Valley field.
 Six wells are drilled.
 Reasons for the project include drilling wells to evaluate the areal extent of CBM productivity and determine the long-term productivity of wells in this area and the resultant potential for commercial development.